-Josh Domeyer is an Engineer for the Collaborative Safety Research Center (CSRC) at the Toyota Motor North America Research & Development (TMNA R&D) based in Ann Arbor, Michigan.
+Josh Domeyer is an Engineer for the Collaborative Safety Research Center (CSRC) at Toyota Motor North America Research & Development (TMNA R&D) based in Ann Arbor, Michigan.
 Mr. Domeyer is a member of the Human-Technology Integration team.
-He leads the CSRC research theme on vehicle automation-other road user communication which investigates how to design social vehicle automation that interacts with pedestrians, cyclists, and non-automated vehicles.
+He leads the CSRC research theme on vehicle automation-other road user communication, which investigates how to design social vehicle automation that interacts with pedestrians, cyclists, and non-automated vehicles.

 Mr. Domeyer is also the vice chair of the SAE Safety and Human Factors Committee and is an active expert in the ISO Man-Machine Interface Working Group.

 Mr. Domeyer has a master’s degree in Experimental Psychology and in Industrial and Systems Engineering.
 He is currently pursuing a PhD in Industrial Engineering at the University of Wisconsin-Madison.